 Native plant tips

 - Certain native plants are considered “keystone species” because they serve as host plants for a large number of butterflies and moths.
-Prioritize these plants – you can find a list here.
+Prioritize these plants in your wildlife gardening – you can find a list here.

 - Want some ideas of native plants to incorporate?
 Check out my top 15 Texas native plants: